-Creating a job through the Harvest API is like using the Copy an Existing Job option when creating a new job as a user in Greenhouse.
+Creating a job through the Harvest API is like using the Copy an Existing Job option when creating a new job as a user in Greenhouse Recruiting.

-In order to create the job through the API, you must identify the template job ID, that is, the ID of an existing Greenhouse job, that you want to use as the template for the new job.
+In order to create the job through the API, you must identify the job ID of an existing Greenhouse Recruiting job that you want to use as the template for the new job.
 You cannot use a blank or sample template.
 However, the template job's status can be open, closed, or draft.

-The API will primarily be used to fill in the Job Info (including standard and custom job fields).
-Depending on the scope of your integration, the Job Post title and description and the Hiring Team may also be added through the API.
+The API will primarily be used to fill in the job info (including standard and custom job fields).
+Depending on the scope of your integration, the job poost title and description and the hiring team may also be added through the API.
 However, be sure to check with your integration developer if you're not sure which job data will be added through the integration.

 Do all new jobs have to use the same template job?

-Alternatively, you can create one “Master” template which combines all information from a few different templates.
-After a job has been created in Greenhouse, you can go in and remove any stages / attributes that don't apply.
+Alternatively, you can create one primary template which combines all information from a few different templates.
+After a job has been created in Greenhouse Recruiting, you can go in and remove any stages / attributes that don't apply.

 |Create all necessary template jobs ahead of building the integration and share the relevant job IDs with your integration developer.|